fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Use case: variable workflows; multi-tentant apps (service manage capacity for each app); new apps; dev and test new features; mixed use apps; capacity planning</li>
 </ul>

-<p><b>AWS AppSync</b>: (GraphQL): store and sync data between mobile and web app.
+<p><a href="https://aws.amazon.com/appsync/"><b>AWS AppSync</b></a>: (GraphQL): store and sync data between mobile and web app.
 Robust, scalable GraphQL Interface for application developers; combines data from multiple sources; enable integration for developers via GraphQL (data language used by apps to fetch data from servers)</p>

 <p>SWF <a href="https://digitalcloud.training/aws-application-integration/#amazon-simple-workflow-service-amazon-swf">[1]</a></p>